tristindswebb/PyCode/README.txt

-In order to run this bot you will need to create a file named config.py and create a token by typing TOKEN = "Your token here" - A token can be acquired from registering with the discord API, I suggest following a tutorial :) you can then run Main.py and it should work.
+In order to run this bot you will need to create a file named config.py and create a token by typing

+TOKEN = "Your token here"

+A token can be acquired from registering with the discord API, I suggest following a tutorial :)
+Once you have that file saved in the same directory as the rest you can then run Main.py and it should work. :)

 \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\